PrefectHQ/prefect-recipes/prefect-v1-legacy/devops/monitoring/README.md

 Then we can access Grafana on  [localhost:3000](http://localhost:3000).
 Alternatively, we can reach the endpoint directly through `ip:port`.

-Logins for Grafana should exist in 1Password.
 Once logged in, you’ll be presented with a list of recently viewed dashboards.
 If this is the first time logging in, verify Grafana is pulling in metrics from Prometheus:

 ![Untitled](https://github.com/PrefectHQ/prefect-recipes/blob/prom-monitoring/monitoring/imgs/grafana%20config.png)